Using drone technology to solve business challenges

 While the process could be automated by hiring highly specialized professionals—such as machine learning experts, computer vision specialists and data scientists—this is not a feasible investment for small and medium-size drone service businesses.
 A cost-effective solution to automate the feature extraction process and increase the geospatial analysis production capacity is to use AI object detection.

 Not only can AI improve the accuracy of a project, but it can also dramatically reduce the time-to-delivery.
 The entire workload of mapping, detecting and extracting data can last up to days, if it’s being done manually.
 Instead, automated machine learning detection can execute faster with the power of artificial intelligence, shortening the delivery time from days to minutes.
 Objects such as trees, animals, solar panels, shipping containers or buildings could be simple algorithms to craft for object detection.
+You can then combine what program you need with what situation you need to tackle by using automated software such as kubernetes to keep on top of workload outputs.

 Real-world examples of drone-based AI object detection workflow